wjys/vc16a/dm1123_vfs_syllabus.md

 ### STUDENT RESPONSIBILITIES

-* Schedule your time (keep a calendar of some sort)
 * Come to class on time and participate (be present and engaged)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments and readings
 * Consult Slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Download and read all assigned readings before they are due
 * Talk to me in person about issues and problems <b>well in advance</b> of relevant deadlines.
 If under academic strains or if a scholarship is at stake, do not wait until it's too late.
-* Have desire amounting to enthusiasm (to learn, to explore)
-* Have patience, persistence, and discipline
 * Speak openly and candidly about ideas, concerns and your peers' work
-* Pay attention to detail & craft
-* Have self-confidence and pride in your work
 * Take risks & be fearless in your projects

 ###RELIGIOUS OBLIGATION